snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 therefore Dakota, is provided in :cite:p:`Hig08`.
 It includes an embedded discrepancy model and the ability to estimate various hyper-parameters of the Gaussian process, observation error model, and discrepancy model.
-Dakota’s GPMSA capability is an experimental prototype with a number of limitations.
-See the Dakota Reference Manual :cite:p:`RefMan` for more information.
+Dakota’s :dakkw:`method-bayes_calibration-gpmsa` capability is an experimental prototype with a number of limitations.

 MUQ
 ~~~